Nazeim/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 Also, you can run already built release package (deb or jar) with this configuration file manually.

-## Adding Nodes to Your Network
+## Add Nodes to Your Network

 You can add more nodes to your network using `waves.network.known-peers` parameter, specify the address and port of the existing node with the same network parameters like "127.0.0.1:6860".
 If you are making several nodes locally, then do not forget to change for the new nodes the network port `waves.network.port`, the API port `waves.rest-api.port`, folder for the data `waves.directory` and wallet seed `waves.wallet.seed`.

-`waves.blockchain.custom.functionality` section contains parameters that allow you to enable and disable some features in your blockchain system.

-**Note**: The developers can add new parameters in `waves.blockchain.custom.functionality` section, which are not present in this example; as an example of a working configuration, see the [waves-devnet.conf file in root folder of repository](https://github.com/wavesplatform/Waves/blob/master/node/waves-devnet.conf).

-## To Setup Other Services
+## Setup Other Services

 You can setup your custom blockchain with other services such as:

-* [Data services](/en/building-apps/waves-api-and-sdk/waves-data-service-api) to retrieve data from the blockchain quickly and conveniently via [Testnet](https://api.testnet.wavesplatform.com/v0/docs/) or [Mainnet](https://api.wavesplatform.com/v0/docs/) API.
-For details, see [deploy examples](https://github.com/wavesplatform/deploy-examples) and [How to Run Data Services](https://wavestalk.ru/t/kak-zapustit-data-services-za-30-minut-iz-korobki/272) article.
+* [Data services](/en/building-apps/waves-api-and-sdk/waves-data-service-api) to retrieve data from the blockchain quickly and conveniently via REST API similar to Mainnet and Testnet described in [Waves Data Service API](/en/building-apps/waves-api-and-sdk/waves-data-service-api) article.
+For details, see [deploy examples](https://github.com/wavesplatform/deploy-examples) and [How to Run Data Services](https://wavestalk.ru/t/kak-zapustit-data-services-za-30-minut-iz-korobki/272) article (in Russian language).

 * [dApps](https://docs.wavesplatform.com/en/blockchain/account/dapp).
 For details, see [How to Build, Deploy and Test a Waves RIDE dApp](https://blog.wavesplatform.com/how-to-build-deploy-and-test-a-waves-ride-dapp-785311f58c2) article.